StealthFox98/gcp_ml_engineer_path/README.md

-# gcp_ml_engineer_path
+# GCP Professional Machine Learning Engineer Certification
-This repo is meant to be used as a digital source of information regarding the GCP Profesional Machine Learning Engineer Certification.
+This repo is meant to be used as a digital source of information regarding the GCP Professional Machine Learning Engineer Certification.

 What are trhe contents?